Competition

 directors, officers, agents,

-and designees (collectively “NRF”) non-revocable permission
+and designees (collectively “NRF”) non-revocable

-“Images”).
-I
+(collectively “Images”).

-acknowledge that NRF will
+I acknowledge that NRF

-own such Images and further grant
+will own such Images and further grant

 NRF permission to copyright, display, publish,